23rd January 2020

 With more companies than ever running research and testing using biometric equipment, we wanted to share our experience recruiting participants with chronic heart disease and other similar conditions to take part in UX research for the British Heart Foundation (BHF).

-Within a partnership with the BHF, People for Research recruited six people in 2019 to take part in 45-minute usability testing sessions, looking at specific pages on the organisation’s website and competitors’ digital platforms.
+Within a partnership with the BHF, People for Research recruited a few participants in 2019 to take part in 45-minute usability testing sessions, looking at specific pages on the organisation’s website and competitors’ digital platforms.
 We were looking for people who had been diagnosed with a heart condition in the last five years, or those close to someone who had received a diagnosis in the same period.

 According to Will Round, Senior UI/UX Designer at the BHF, the goal was to “identify any issues with the newly redesigned conditions pages on our site, to dig deep into each user’s behaviour using biometric testing equipment and find any hidden faults which traditional testing would not be able to identify.”